LandRegistry/bg-dev-pack-redesign/app/apis/application-information/1.0/index.md

 - the `application_request_id` used in the request
 - an ID for the accepted application, `hmlr_reference`, once accepted (previously known as ABR)
 - the priority of the application, `priority_timestamp`, once accepted
-- any errors that prevented application submission
+- any errors that prevented application submission, including `VALIDATION_FAILED`
 - any warnings that did not prevent submission but need to be addressed before a caseworker can process the application (otherwise a requisition may occur)
 - a list of correspondence records associated with the application including:
-  - Completion documents
+  - completion documents
-  - Cancellation documents
+  - cancellation documents
-  - Requsition documents
+  - requisition documents

 This API can be used to get more information after receiving a notification indicating the application has changed.
 For information about which notifications will be available, visit the notifications section of the [Submit an application](/apis/submit-an-application/0.3/technical-guide) API page.